 A native of North Carolina, she came to Georgia in 1998 as managing editor for the Columbus Ledger-Enquirer.
 The news staff won the Georgia Associated Press Freedom of Information Award in 2005 for its coverage and ensuing state Supreme Court litigation of a case involving the shooting after an unarmed Black man by a law enforcement officer.

 From November 2005 until May 2020, Susan served as executive editor of the Savannah Morning News.
 During her time there, she supervised news content, staffing and budgets for Coastal Georgia’s largest daily newspaper and several weekly newspapers, along with other monthly and special publications.
-The paper was named best in the state 6 of 7 years under her leadership.
+The paper was named best in the state 8 times under her leadership.

 She is an adjunct instructor at Savannah State University, the owner of Catron Content Services, a board member of the Georgia Press Educational Foundation, a lapsed Georgia Master Gardener, and loves to kayak the marshes and rivers along the coast.

 Her bylines also have appeared in The Douglas County Sentinel, The Atlanta Journal-Constitution and Georgia Public Broadcasting.